mmehr2/CDDProject2470/README.md

 or, implement your own system call mypipe(), that follows the makepipe or makefifo semantics, and takes a filename (viz /dev/CDD ) as an argument.

+# Homework ..
+Chapter 7
+1. For Homework,
+ Compute the CPU speed (and display in the /proc/CDD entry)

+(Hint: the Timestamp counter is incremented at every CPU tick, and measure #clock ticks across some #HZ)
+- What to turn-in: module C program source and Makefile, Sample Output.

+# Homework ..
+Chapter 8
+1. In your char driver, allocate memory dynamically to an internal buffer in each of your /dev/CDD/CDD* devices.
+Display the size of the allocated memory.

+  - Implement the allocation of memory as part of the open method.
+  What is the benefit?

+  - Make sure to free the memory upon module exit.

+  - What to turn-in: C program source and Makefile, Sample Output.

+2. Extra-Credit:

+  - Allocate Cache using kmem_cache_alloc().

+  - Show the statistics from /proc/slabinfo

+  - What to turn-in: C program source and Makefile, Sample Output.